Skip to main content

 Problem 2

-Write a function generate-report that takes a StudentRecord and produces a comprehensive String report including all relevant information formatted in the following format:
+Write a function generate-report that takes a StudentRecord and produces a comprehensive String report.
+It should produce a string of the form:

 Problem 3